DalzAsylum/Aiken_To_Gift_Moodle/README.md

 💡 Key idea: AI should augment teachers, not lock them into bubbles or alien workflows.
 This tool respects existing practices (plain-text AIKEN) and makes them better with minimal friction.

 ## Credits
-- Grenoble Ecole de Management for the time I could spend on this and for providing me access to Copilot
+- My thanks to Grenoble Ecole de Management for the time I could spend on this and for providing me access to Copilot
-- Pierre DAL ZOTTO (aka *DalzAsylum*)

 ## License
 This project is released under **GNU GPL v3.0 or later**.
 See `LICENSE`.